This defect causes bile to collect in the liver and can lead to irreversible liver damage.

 The diagnosis is based on blood tests, radionuclide scanning, and surgical examination of the liver and bile ducts.

-Surgery is needed to create new bile ducts.
+Surgery is needed to create a path for bile to drain from the liver.

 Bile, a digestive fluid secreted by the liver, carries away the liver's waste products and helps digest fats in the small intestine.
-Bile ducts carry the bile from the liver to the intestine.
+Bile ducts Gallbladder and Biliary Tract The gallbladder is a small, pear-shaped, muscular storage sac that holds bile and is interconnected to the liver by ducts known as the biliary tract.
+(See also Overview of the Liver and Gallbladder... read more carry the bile from the liver to the intestine.

-In biliary atresia, starting shortly after birth, the bile ducts progressively narrow and become blocked.
+In biliary atresia, starting several weeks to months after birth, the bile ducts progressively narrow and become blocked.
 Thus, bile cannot reach the intestine.
-It eventually accumulates in the liver and then escapes into the blood, causing a yellowish discoloration of the skin (jaundice).
-Progressive, irreversible scarring of the liver, called cirrhosis, starts by the age of 2 months if the defect is not treated.
+It eventually accumulates in the liver and then escapes into the blood, causing a yellowish discoloration of the skin ( jaundice Jaundice in the Newborn Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
+Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more ).
+Progressive, irreversible scarring of the liver, called cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
+The scar... read more , starts by the age of 2 months if the defect is not treated.

-Doctors do not know why biliary atresia develops.
-About 15 to 20% of infants have other birth defects.
+Doctors do not know why biliary atresia develops, but some infection-causing organisms and gene defects may be involved.
+About 15 to 25% of infants have other birth defects.

 In infants with biliary atresia, the urine becomes dark, the stools become pale, and the skin becomes increasingly jaundiced.
 These symptoms and an enlarged, firm liver are usually first noticed about 2 weeks after birth.